Consolidation Case Studies

 At OriginClear we value a set of well-established consolidation best practices.
 Our pillars include:

-- Acquiring strong companies with reliable business histories.
+- Acquiring companies with strong and reliable business histories.

 - Looking for specialties that in potentially high-growth areas.